Print

 8. 1 teaspoon vanilla extract

-9. 2 tablespoon salted butter
+9. 2 tablespoons salted butter

 Instructions